 2023 ASPAC-Mori Prize

-Li-Ting Chang (UC Santa Barbara).
-"A Club of Laughter: Expanding Notions of Taiwaneseness through Humor (1930-1935)”
+Li-Ting Chang (University of California, Santa Barbara).
+"A Club of Laughter: Expanding Notions of Taiwaneseness through Humor (1930-1935).”

 2023 Barlow Prize

-Thomas Chan (UC San Diego).
-“A Sea of Blood and Hatred”: The Central Role of Hatred in the Mass Rallies of China’s Anti-Narcotics Campaign, 1949-52”
+Thomas Chan (University of California, San Diego).
+“A Sea of Blood and Hatred”: The Central Role of Hatred in the Mass Rallies of China’s Anti-Narcotics Campaign, 1949-52.”

-Li-Ting Chang (UC Santa Barbara).
-"A Club of Laughter: Expanding Notions of Taiwaneseness through Humor (1930-1935)”
+Li-Ting Chang (University of California, Santa Barbara).
+"A Club of Laughter: Expanding Notions of Taiwaneseness through Humor (1930-1935).”

 2023 Barlow Prize

-Thomas Chan (UC San Diego).
-“A Sea of Blood and Hatred”: The Central Role of Hatred in the Mass Rallies of China’s Anti-Narcotics Campaign, 1949-52”
+Thomas Chan (University of California, San Diego).
+“A Sea of Blood and Hatred”: The Central Role of Hatred in the Mass Rallies of China’s Anti-Narcotics Campaign, 1949-52.”